Createdd/Writing/articles/StockMarketChart.md

 ## The challenge

-See the full challange [here](https://www.freecodecamp.org/challenges/chart-the-stock-market).
+See the full challenge [here](https://www.freecodecamp.org/challenges/chart-the-stock-market).

 The user stories are pretty simple: